Readri205/MS2_Project/README.md

       ![alt text](https://readri205.github.io/MS2_Project/assets/images/readmeimg/nigeriagdppie10050.jpg "Country GDP Pie Chart")
       ![alt text](https://readri205.github.io/MS2_Project/assets/images/readmeimg/topgdppie10050.jpg "Top 5 GDP Pie Chart")
     * Country Search Function
       * the Search Function is a drop down menu that references the **getCountries.js** file.
 The country selection made by the user will return the required information about the Country selected on the 'Country Details' page.
-The **getCountries.js** file will return the required two digit **countryCode** that is fed into all the relevant API's (described above in the 'Country Details' Page section) that in turn generate the required returns for the Country selected.
+The **getCountries.js** file will return the required two digit **countryCode** that is fed into all the relevant API's (described above in the 'Country Details' Page section) that in turn generates the required information return for the Country selected.
       ![alt text](https://readri205.github.io/MS2_Project/assets/images/readmeimg/searchcountry10050.jpg " Country Search Function")
 * ### Contacts Page
     * The Contacts Page contains the 'Contact Form' for a user to supply contact information and to provide comments, questions or to provide a request for some work.